Lumumba (film): Plot

-Back in the Congo, the Congo Crisis has begun with an assault on a member of Lumumba's cabinet.
+Back in the Congo, the Congo Crisis has begun.
 The cabinet then debates the removal of Émile Janssens, who does not support African officers.
-Mobuto supersedes Mpolo as an appointee to colonel.
-Then, mutinied soldiers assault a member of Lumumba's cabinet and storm the government house, demanding the removal of their white superiors.
-Lumumba implores them to return to their barracks, and the group's leader informs Lumumba that they have taken white officers and their families hostage, and will kill them if Lumumba does not follow through on his promise to address them.
-The rebelling soldiers are chided by Janssens, who reaffirms his belief in a white-controlled military.
-Following a protest by soldiers' wives, he is called before Lumumba, who demands Janssens' resignation.
-Following the rape and assault by soldiers of a Flemish couple, the Belgian ambassador visits Lumumba and makes veiled threats to involve the United Nations and NATO, which infuriates Lumumba, insisting that the Belgians have caused the problem by retaining a segregated military.
+Following the assault by soldiers of a Walloon couple, the Belgian ambassador visits Lumumba and makes veiled threats to involve the United Nations and NATO, which infuriates Lumumba, insisting that the Belgians have caused the problem by retaining a segregated military.
 Lumumba dismisses Janssens and charges the ambassador with removing him from the country.

 On a visit to Katanga, Munongo refuses to allow the government's plane to land, signaling the secession of Katanga into the State of Katanga.
 After a run-in with Belgian troops at Ndjili, Lumumba drives to crush the secessionist Katangans.
-Evidence surfaces that Mobutu's forces massacred large numbers of civilians while fighting the Kanangan rebels, and Lumumba dismisses a recalcitrant Mobutu, upset that he will have to answer for Mobutu's atrocities.
+Evidence surfaces that Mobutu's forces massacred large numbers of civilians while fighting the Katangan rebels, and Lumumba dismisses a recalcitrant Mobutu, upset that he will have to answer for Mobutu's atrocities.
 He brushes off support from the United States, and meets with an exhausted Kasavubu, where he reveals that he feels that the Soviet Union is the only country that he can rely on for support.
 At a military camp, the American ambassador pledges his support to Mobutu, provided that he help in eliminating Lumumba.
 Kasavubu dismisses Lumumba for both his alleged communist sympathies and his perceived role in the South Kasai massacres, creating political deadlock due to Lumumba's widespread popularity.
 After condemning Kasavubu's criticism and brushing off accusations of being a communist, Lumumba returns home where he learns that his infant daughter must be sent to Switzerland, since she is gravely ill.
 Mobutu arrives and tells Lumumba that Kasavubu wanted him arrested, but has elected to place him under house arrest instead, leading Lumumba to suspect that Mobutu is working with a foreign power.